-The sale of our common stock through our ATM sales agreement or our equity line agreement may cause substantial dilution to our existing stockholders, and such sales, or the anticipation of such sales, may cause the price of our common stock to decline.
+The sale of our common stock through our ATM sales agreement or our Purchase Agreement may cause substantial dilution to our existing stockholders, and such sales, or the anticipation of such sales, may cause the price of our common stock to decline.

-In January 2018, we entered into a common stock sales agreement with H.C.
-Wainwright & Co., LLC, in connection with an "at the market" offering, under which, from time to time, we may offer and sell shares of our common stock.
-We refer to this agreement as our "ATM agreement."
-In April 2020, we entered into a purchase agreement with Lincoln Park Capital Fund, LLC, pursuant to which Lincoln Park is obligated to purchase up to \$15.0 million in shares of our common stock, at our sole discretion, subject to the terms and conditions set forth in the agreement, including that a registration statement covering the resale by Lincoln Park of shares that have been and may be issued under the purchase agreement is declared effective by the SEC.
-We refer to this agreement as our "equity line agreement."
-The purchase price for the shares we may sell under our equity line agreement will vary based the market price of our common stock at the time we initiate a sale.
+In January 2018, we entered into the ATM sales agreement , under which, from time to time, we may offer and sell shares of our common stock.
+In April 2020, we entered into the Purchase Agreement with Lincoln Park.
+The purchase price for the shares we may sell under our Purchase Agreement will vary based the market price of our common stock at the time we initiate a sale.
 Although we have the right to control whether we sell any shares, if at all, under these agreements, and we generally have the right to control the timing and amount of any such sales, we are subject to certain restrictions, including those that limit the number of shares we may sell.
-For example, based on our current public float, during any 12-month period, we may not sell securities under our shelf registration statement pursuant to General Instruction I.B.6 to Form S-3 having an aggregate market value of more than one-third of our public float, which limits the amount of shares we can sell under our ATM agreement.
-In addition, with respect to our equity line agreement, we may not sell shares to Lincoln Park in excess of the Exchange Cap (unless we obtain stockholder approval or the average price per share of all sales to Lincoln Park equals or exceeds \$1.0117) or if selling such shares would result in Lincoln Park beneficially owning more than 9.99% of our then outstanding shares of common stock.
-Accordingly, we may not be able to utilize our ATM agreement or our equity line agreement to raise additional capital when, or in the amounts, we desire.
+For example, based on our current public float, during any 12-month period, we may not sell securities under our shelf registration statement pursuant to General Instruction I.B.6 to Form S-3 having an aggregate market value of more than one-third of our public float, which limits the amount of shares we can sell under the ATM sales agreement.
+In addition, with respect to the Purchase Agreement, we may not sell shares to Lincoln Park in excess of the Exchange Cap (unless we obtain stockholder approval or the average price per share of all sales to Lincoln Park equals or exceeds \$1.0117) or if selling such shares would result in Lincoln Park beneficially owning more than 9.99% of our then outstanding shares of common stock.
+Accordingly, we may not be able to utilize the ATM sales agreement or the Purchase Agreement to raise additional capital when, or in the amounts, we desire.
 However, to the extent we do sell shares of our common stock under these agreements, such sales may result in substantial dilution to our existing stockholders, and such sales, or the anticipation of such sales, may cause the trading price of our common stock to decline.